 Losing your mindfulness skills

-Keeping your attention on virtuous objects or ‘minds’, is not mindfulness according to widely used definitions.
+Keeping your attention on virtuous objects or ‘minds’ is not mindfulness according to widely used (Western) definitions.
 According to Jon Kabat-Zinn, ‘Mindfulness means paying attention in a particular way, on purpose, in the present moment, and nonjudgmentally’.
 This means that there is no effort made to replace undesirable thoughts or emotions with more desirable ones.
-The NKT advertise themselves as teachers of mindfulness, however beyond the brief breathing meditation at the beginning of the class, they do not teach mindfulness, they teach emotional control.
-It could be argued that their practices interfere with your ability to be mindful.
+The NKT advertise themselves as teachers of mindfulness, however beyond the brief breathing meditation at the beginning of the class, they do not teach mindfulness in line with western definitions, they teach thought and emotional control.
+I would argue that their practices interfere with your ability to be mindful.

 The denial of anger